-When a trust is created the intention is to enforce it after its created.
-Ca Probate Code 15404 allows modifying an irrevocable trust.
+Modifying an irrevocable trust is possible under Ca Probate Code 15404.
+When a trust is created the intention is to enforce it after it is created.
 The laws understand that circumstances we cannot predict change after the document is created.

 Many people believe an irrevocable trust cannot get changed or ended.